 Covid-19 has indeed given a wake-up call to every organisation.

 “We cannot solve our problems with the same thinking we used when we created them” ~ Albert Einstein

-Innovation is a key component of successful procurement, which is the cornerstone for any organization’s success and ensuring business continuity during difficult times.
+Innovation is a key component of successful procurement.
+This is the cornerstone for any organization’s success and ensuring business continuity during difficult times.
 Often organizations worldwide are subjected to supply chain disruptions due to unforeseen circumstances.
 The latest being the pandemic COVID-19.

-In the last week of December 2019, China’s manufacturing hub Wuhan started getting crippled by Coronavirus Disease 2019 (COVID-19), an infectious disease caused by Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2).
-Since then, it has been transmitted worldwide, resulting in a global panic reaction that has paralyzed, crunched, and disrupted the global economy.
+In the last week of December 2019, the Coronavirus Disease 2019 (COVID-19) crippled the Wuhan manufacturing hub in China.
+It is an infectious disease caused by Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2).
+Since then, it has been transmitted worldwide.
+This has resulted in a global panic reaction that has paralyzed, crunched, and disrupted the global economy.

-In such trouble times, procurement teams often look forward to adopting cost-cutting measures on indirect spend to combat the impact of a global meltdown.
+In such trouble times, procurement teams often look forward to adopting cost-cutting measures on indirect spend.
+This helps them combat the impact of a global meltdown.
 However, as per recent research by The Hackett Group, top-performing organizations recognize that a strong relationship between the procurement team and business partners enables significant spend influence.

 Thus, procurement teams should step up and take the lead in providing strategic insights and steering the organization through this black swan event by adopting innovative procurement.

 Here are three ways procurement can be a valued advisor and mitigate the risks due to the COVID-19 outbreak: